learningequality/ka-lite-installers/osx/release-docs/README.md

 To view the KA-Lite's application logs (for debugging or tracing), launch the `Console` application and filter by "ka-lite".

-You can also view KA-Lite logs on `Preferences` dialog by click on the `Logs` tab.
+You can also view KA-Lite logs on `Preferences` dialog by clicking on the `Logs` tab.

 You can also open `~/.kalite/server.log` to view access and debug logs of the KA-Lite server.